The Best Beaches in South Australia for Fun in the Sun

 Vivonne Bay

-Seemingly world's away yet so close, Vivonne Bay is reminiscent of a tropical beach in Bali.
-All six kilometres of the white sandy shores have been named one of Australia's best beaches, and rightfully so with its pristine waters and white sandy shores.
+Seemingly world’s away yet so close, Vivonne Bay on Kangaroo Island is reminiscent of a tropical beach in Bali.
+All six kilometres of the white sandy shores are recognised amongst Australia’s best beaches, and rightfully so with its pristine waters and white sandy shores.
+With a jetty framing the south end and dunes to the north, this is the perfect spot for swimming, fishing, snapping photos and wildlife spotting.

 Emu Bay (Image credit: Kangaroo Island)